 Beta-carotene is a pigment found in plants that gives them their color.
 The name beta-carotene is derived from the Latin name for carrot.
 It gives yellow and orange fruits and vegetables their rich hues.
 Beta-carotene is also used to color foods such as margarine.

-In the body, beta-carotene is changed into vitamin A (retinol).
+In the body, beta-carotene converts into vitamin A (retinol).
 We need vitamin A for good vision and eye health, for a strong immune system, and for healthy skin and mucous membranes.
 Taking big doses of vitamin A can be toxic, but your body only converts as much vitamin A from beta-carotene as it needs.
 That means beta-carotene is considered a safe source of vitamin A. However, too much beta-carotene can be dangerous for people who smoke.
-(Getting high amounts of either vitamin A or beta-carotene from food -- not from supplements -- is safe.)
+(Getting high amounts of either vitamin A or beta-carotene from food, not from supplements, is safe.)

 Studies that look at big groups of people suggest that those who eat 4 or more daily servings of fruits and vegetables rich in beta-carotene may reduce their risk of developing heart disease or cancer.
+Other preliminary studies suggest that eating foods rich in beta-carotene reduces the risk of Sporadic ALS (Lou Gehrig Disease).
 Foods rich in beta-carotene include those that are orange or yellow, such as peppers, squashes, and carrots.

 However, a few studies have found that people who take beta-carotene supplements may have a higher risk for conditions such as cancer and heart disease.
 Researchers think that may be because the total of all the nutrients you eat in a healthy, balanced diet gives more protection than just beta-carotene supplements alone.